Diffusion models for Gaussian distributions: Exact solutions and Wasserstein errors: Introduction

 Ideally, given a data distribution of interest, one would like to have an adapted estimation of the discrepancy between the data and the diffusion model samples, thus enabling adaptive hyperparameter selection for the sampling procedure.
 As a first step towards reaching this goal, in the present work we study diffusion models applied to Gaussian data distributions.
 While this setting has a priori no practical interest, since simulating Gaussian variates does not require a diffusion model, it provides a large parametric family of distributions for which the errors involved in diffusion model sampling can be completely understood.

 When restricting the data distribution to be Gaussian, the resulting score function is a simple linear operator.
-Exploiting this specificity allows us to derive the following contributions \textbf{under the assumption that the data distribution is Gaussian}: \begin{itemize} \item We give the exact solutions for both the backward SDE and the probability flow ODE. \item We fully describe the Gaussian processes that occur when using classical sampling discretization schemes. \item We derive exact 2-Wasserstein errors for the corresponding sample distributions and are able to assert for the influence of each error type on these errors, as illustrated by Figure~\ref{fig:cifar_measures}. \end{itemize} Our theoretical study allows for an analytical evaluation of any numerical sampler, either stochastic or deterministic.
+Exploiting this specificity allows us to make the following contributions \textbf{under the assumption that the data distribution is Gaussian}: \begin{itemize} \item We give the exact solutions for both the backward SDE and the probability flow ODE. \item We fully describe the Gaussian processes that occur when using classical sampling discretization schemes. \item We derive exact 2-Wasserstein errors for the corresponding sample distributions and are able to assess the influence of each error type on these errors, as illustrated by Figure~\ref{fig:cifar_measures}. \end{itemize} Our theoretical study allows for an analytical evaluation of any numerical sampler, either stochastic or deterministic.
 In particular, it confirms the strength of best practice scheme such as Heun's method for the ODE flow~\citep{Karras_Elucidating_desing_diffusion_neurips_2022}.
-We provide our source code that can be applied to any Gaussian data distribution of interest and gives insight to calibrate parameters of a diffusion sampling algorithm (see supplementary material).
+Our source code is available \href{https://github.com/emilePi/Diffusion-models-for-Gaussian-distributions-Exact-solutions-and-Wasserstein-errors}{online} and can be applied to any Gaussian data distribution of interest and gives insight to calibrate parameters of a diffusion sampling algorithm, e.g. by straightforwardly generalizing our study to higher order linear numerical schemes.

-While our theoretical analysis relies on an exactly known score function, we conduct additional experiments to assess for the influence of the score approximation error.
-Surprisingly, in the context of texture synthesis, we show that with a score neural network trained for modeling a specific Gaussian micro-texture a stochastic Euler-Maruyama sampler is more faithful to the data distribution than Heun's method, thus highlighting the importance of the score approximation error in practical situations.
+While our theoretical analysis relies on an exactly known score function, we conduct additional experiments to assess the impact of the score approximation error.
+Surprisingly, in the context of texture synthesis, we show that with a score neural network trained for modeling a specific Gaussian microtexture, a stochastic Euler-Maruyama sampler is more faithful to the data distribution than Heun's method, thus highlighting the importance of the score approximation error in practical situations.